-Request that the City Council (i) Adopt Urgency Ordinance No. 1617, entitled "An Urgency Ordinance of the City Council of the City of Rialto, California Adding Chapter 11.20 of the Rialto Municipal Code Relating to Wireless Telecommunications Facilities within the Right-of-Way"; (ii) Introduce for First Reading Ordinance No. 1618, entitled "An Ordinance of the City Council of the City of Rialto, California Adding Chapter 11.20 of the Rialto Municipal Code Relating to Wireless Telecommunications Facilities within the Right-of-Way"; (ii) Introduce for First Reading Ordinance No. 1618, entitled "An Ordinance of the City Council of the City of Rialto, California Adding Chapter 11.20 of the Rialto Municipal Code Relating to Wireless Telecommunications Facilities within the Right-of-Way"; and (iii) Approve Resolution No. 7494, entitled "A Resolution of the City Council of the City of Rialto, California, Approving a City Council Policy for Small Wireless Facilities In the Public Right-Of-Way And Corresponding Design Standards".
+Request that the City Council (i) Adopt Urgency Ordinance No. 1616, entitled "An Urgency Ordinance of the City Council of the City of Rialto, California Adding Chapter 11.20 of the Rialto Municipal Code Relating to Wireless Telecommunications Facilities within the Right-of-Way", (ii) Set A Public Hearing For May 14, 2019 to Introduce for First Reading an Ordinance, Entitled "An Ordinance of the City Council of the City of Rialto, California, Adding Chapter 11.20 of the Rialto Municipal Code Relating to Wireless Telecommunications Facilities within the Right-Of-Way, and (iii) Approve Resolution No. 7494, entitled "A Resolution of the City Council of the City of Rialto, California, Approving a City Council Policy for Small Wireless Facilities In the Public Right-Of-Way And Corresponding Design Standards".
 POWERPOINT (ACTION)